steguiosaur/table-text-summarization/TASKS.md

 7. Identify how would you evaluate the results of this model.
 8. Identify how highlighting works.
 9. What is BART?
 Why use it?

+   - BART stands for Bidirectional and Auto-Regressive Transformers which is a sequence-to-sequence model.
+See link for further understanding [BART MODEL](https://www.projectpro.io/article/transformers-bart-model-explained/553)

 10. Learn how this logical form representation is related to compiler design.
 11. What is intermediate meaning representations?
 12. Explain why you need logical forms in this.